sheelfshah/sem3_iitb_material/ee229/readme.txt

-class is going slightly too fast, fall back to book if needed
+pay attention in class

+notes in brown book till midsem